ISEL-GT/.github/profile/README.md

 # ISEL-GT

-ISEL-GT is an organisation composed of many ISEL LEIC workgroups, focused on collaborative projects and academic assignments in various subjects related to software development and technology.
+ISEL-GT is an organisation documenting the work of many different ISEL workgroups, focused on collaborative projects and academic assignments in various subjects related to software development and technology.

 ## Subjects